Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Theoretical Chiral Spin Structure Model and Vortex Simulations

 where

-In this context, $\epsilon$ is the energy, $I$ is the identity matrix for corresponding dimension, $\eta$ is a small positive value for avoiding singularity in Green's function, $\tau_{L(R)}$ is the tunneling constant at left(right) contact, $\beta(\boldsymbol{\epsilon})$ s the ratio between the superconducting state and the normal density of state, $\sigma_{y}$ is one of the Pauli matrices, $\Delta_L{R}$ is superconducting order parameter at the left (right) contact, and $\phi_{L(R)}$ is the superconducting phase at the left (right) contact.
+In this context, $\epsilon$ is the energy, $I$ is the identity matrix of the appropriate dimension, $\eta$ is a small positive broadening parameter (not the diode efficiency from the main text), $\tau_{L(R)}$ is the tunneling constant at the left (right) contact, $\beta(\epsilon)$ is the ratio between the superconducting and normal densities of states, $\sigma_{y}$ is a Pauli matrix, $\Delta_{L(R)}$ is the superconducting order parameter at the left (right) contact, and $\phi_{L(R)}$ is the superconducting phase at the left (right) contact.

 In a Josephson junction, the superconducting order at the contact penetrates the middle part in order to lower the free energy.
-With the constructed Green's function, we utilize the self-consistent calculation to reach the ground state of the junction.
-The pairing superconducting potential is obtained from the energy spectrum of $H_{T}$ and then fed back into $H_{T}$ to calculate a new energy spectrum.
+With the constructed Green's function, we utilize a self-consistent calculation to reach the ground state of the junction.
+The pairing superconducting potential in the central region is obtained from the energy spectrum of $H_{T}$ and then fed back into $H_{T}$ to calculate a new energy spectrum.

-After the Hamiltonian reaches the ground state, we use the Green's function to obtain the supercurrent induced from Andreev reflection and the current-phase relationship (CPR) as follows:

-Here, $\mu$ is an index for electron (lesser) or hole (greater) electron degree of freedom, $\lambda$ has a value of $1(-1)$ for electron(hole), $\nu$ is an index for left and right, $\alpha$ is the spin degree of freedom.
-These indices are used in the lesser and greater Green's functions, $G^{\mu}{\nu,\alpha^{\prime}}$, and the broadening (linewidth) function, $\Gamma^{\mu}{\nu, \alpha}$.
-In supplementary Fig. \ref{cpr} we show CPRs at $\theta = 60^{\circ}, 90^{\circ} $, which correspond to the conical or helical spin structures.
-The CPR shows the diode effect in the conical spin structure with $89\%$ efficiency.
-The numerical parameters used in our calculations are summarized in \hyperref[tab:numerical_parameters]{Table 1}.